-&lt;sup>8 The candidate is not expected to state whether a product/process is novel or inventive.
+7 The candidate is not expected to state whether a product/process is novel or inventive.

-©2020 International Standards Board for Qualified Patent Information Professionals
+^{©2020} International Standards Board for Qualified Patent Information Professionals

-- "submarine" patent applications with earlier priority date but later publication, what prior art may be used and under what terms (Art.
-54 3 EPC) - S2.7.4.
-If I want to invalidate this claim which cut-off date do I need to use in my search? - Determination of effective date (e.g. divisional, continuation application (CON), Continuation-in-part application (C-i-P) - Priority (Art.
+- Determination of effective date (e.g. divisional, continuation application (CON),

+Continuation-in-part application (C-i-P)

+- Priority (Art.
 4C Paris Convention, Art.
+87 EPC)

-87 EPC) - Grace periods - Novelty requirements - S2.7.5.
-How can this patent be invalidated? (link) - Invalidation proceedings: opposition, re-examination, etc., national court invalidation actions - o Formal requirements for these procedures and time limits - Grounds for invalidation (e.g. grounds of opposition)
+- Grace periods

+- Novelty requirements

+S2.6.5.
+How can this patent be invalidated? (link)

+- Invalidation proceedings: opposition, re-examination, etc., national court invalidation actions - o Formal requirements for these procedures and time limits - o Grounds for invalidation (e.g. grounds of opposition)

-S2.8.
-Patent Infringement (link)
+S2.7.
+Patent Infringement & Legal Status (link)

-- What documents to select, only patents.
-Also need to consider "submarine" patents (those that are only published when granted) - Legal status how to decide whether it is still in force/pending - Time limits depending on whether SPC could be in force.
+- Legal actions on infringement8 - What documents to select, only patents.
+Also need to consider "submarine" patents (those that are only published when granted) - Legal status how to decide whether it is still in force/pending9 - Time limits depending on whether SPC could be in force10.